Nidhi3338/SQL/README.md

 - DELETE FROM transaction WHERE transaction_id = 5008;
 4. Select
 - select * from tablename;
+- select * from city where country ='india' and states  in ('karnataka','delhi');
+- select 5/0 = null not infifnity in mysql

 schema
 - its a collection of tables